Mitigating Data Absence in Federated Learning Using Privacy-Controllable Data Digests

-The communication cost and the training time are critical performance indicators for Federated Learning.
-We show the communication cost and training time per iteration in our EMNIST experiment in Table~\ref{tab:tc_table}.
-For FedDig, the communication cost depends on the gradient size and the digest size.
+The communication cost and the training time are important performance indicators (aside from model accuracy) for Federated Learning.
+Table~\ref{tab:tc_table} shows the communication cost and training time per iteration in our EMNIST experiment.
+The FedDig communication cost depends on the model gradient size and the digest size.
 We report both sizes in the $4$-client EMNIST experiment with $SpD=4$.
-For each training iteration, each client pushes the gradient to the moderator.
-The gradient size of FedAvg, FedProx, and FedNova is $4.77$ MB, while the size for FedDig is $5.77$ MB due to the additional digest network.
-Each digest is a $8\times8\times4$ \texttt{float32} tensor.
-In the experiment, we transmit $139,586$ digests, that costs $177.54$ MB ($142.93$ for $D_R$ and $34.61$ for $D_y$).
+For each training iteration, each client pushes the model gradient to the moderator.
+The gradient size of FedAvg, FedProx, and FedNova is $4.77$ MB, while the size for FedDig is $5.77$ MB due to the additional model to process the guidance.
+Each digest is an $8\times8\times4$ \texttt{float32} tensor.
+In the experiment, we transmit $139,586$ digests, which costs $177.54$ MB ($142.93$ MB for $D_R$ and $34.61$ MB for $D_y$).
 Note that the digests only need to be transmitted once and the size can be further reduced by compression.
-For the training time, FedAvg, FedProx, FedNova, and FedDig spend 24.0 (0.11), 26.5 (0.07), 24.3 (0.03), and 44.9 (0.61) seconds per iteration, respectively, where values in parentheses indicate standard deviations.
-As mentioned before, client models are trained sequentially due to hardware limitations.
-It is straightforward to implement FedDig with parallel computing to speed up in practice.
-Nevertheless, the training time of FedDig is longer than the baselines because of the additional training steps at the moderator.
+For the training time, the FedDig training time is slightly longer than the baselines (only less than 2x long), due to the additional training steps taken at the moderator.